 If you need special international ingredients such as Asian, Indian, or even Russian, you can find various special supermarkets for this around the country.
-But expect to pay more for these products, such they weren’t produced in Germany but imported from faraway countries.
+But expect to pay more for these products, since they weren’t produced in Germany but imported from faraway countries.

 If you want locally grown food, head to farmers’ markets in the old part of the city or a square.
-In Germany, farmers sell their products most of the time on the weekends and some days under the week.
+In Germany, farmers sell their products most of the time on the weekends and some days throughout the week.

 Be prepared to pay more for local food, but the quality is unbeaten, and also environmental impact is lower.

-A budget lunch in a fast-food or takeaways restaurant costs between 5 EUR and 11 EUR, while an evening meal in a standard restaurant can cost between 10 EUR to 20 EUR per person.
+A budget lunch in a fast-food or takeaways restaurant costs between 5 EUR and 11 EUR, while an evening meal in a typical restaurant can cost between 10 EUR to 20 EUR per person.
 Don’t forget to tip around 10%.

-Health care is also inexpensive, your health insurance covers everything and you just need to pay monthly fees.
+Healthcare is also inexpensive, your health insurance covers everything, and you just need to pay monthly fees.

 The taxi ride is expensive in Germany, and there is no service such as Uber.
 The taxi rate starts between 3 EUR and 4 EUR and then 1-2 EUR for a km.